OmegaPointZero/nodechan/README.md

 + Custom 404 for invalid paths
 + Deleting a post/thread (modules to handle this are in place)
 + Rotating Banners
++ Catalog view

+Admin Properties
++ Has an admin panel where admins can log in
++ Skeleton of Admin panel has a place to add/delete boards, manage stickied threads, manage bans based on IP address, manage reported threads, and view all posts by the same IP address
++ Posts by IP Address is functional

 ## To Implement:
 1. User-facing front end: